 Can I Remain in the U.S. While Appealing My Case?

 Though this issue can sometimes be tricky once your case is ready to be heard by a federal court, in most situations you will be allowed to remain in the U.S. while attempting to have your asylum denial overturned.
-However, you will need to consider the expenses you will incur while staying in the U.S., such as working with an immigration appeal attorney Pasadena residents trust from Alami Law.
+However, you will need to consider the expenses you will incur while staying in the U.S., such as working with an immigration appeal attorney Los Angeles residents trust from Alami Law.
 If you are able to cover the expenses needed to remain in the country you should do so, since if you leave the country and then try to apply for asylum while crossing a U.S. border, the process can become even more difficult and confusing.

 Appealing to Immigration Court

 If you are already in the U.S. when you submit your initial asylum application to a U.S. Citizenship and Immigration Services office, it will be considered to be an affirmative case, meaning the application was submitted voluntarily.
 These cases, heard by an asylum officer, normally take about two weeks before a decision is rendered.
-Once it is, you are called into the office and given a letter explaining the agency's decision to accept or deny your request.
+Once it is, you are called into the office and given a letter explaining the agency’s decision to accept or deny your request.
 Should you be denied, your case is automatically appealed to Immigration Court, so long as you are in the country legally and without an expired visa.
-Once this occurs, always hire a lawyer for immigration appeals in Pasadena who has a track record of success, such as Alami Law.
+Once this occurs, always hire a lawyer for immigration appeals in Los Angeles who has a track record of success, such as Alami Law.

 Appealing to Board of Immigration Appeals